EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### PPSSPP (Playstation Portable)
 [Back to the Top](#hotkeys-table-of-contents)

-PPSSPP comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - PPSSPP Standalone`.
-The hotkeys below can only be used if you have the Steam Input profile active.

 {{ read_csv('ppsspp-hotkeys.csv') }}

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).

 **These hotkeys are for PPSSPP, a standalone Playstation Portable.
 These hotkeys are not for the PPSSPP RetroArch core.
 For more information on RetroArch and the PPSSPP RetroArch core hotkeys, visit [RetroArch](#retroarch).**